vozlt/nginx-module-vts/README.md

       * The number of cache hit.
     * scarce
       * The number of cache scare.
+  * requestMsecCounter
+    * The number of accumulated request processing time in milliseconds.
   * requestMsec
     * The average of request processing times in milliseconds.
   * requestMsecs